dfinity/portal/docs/developer-docs/integrations/ledger/ledger-local-setup.md

     :::note

     The `IC_VERSION` variable is a commit hash from the <http://github.com/dfinity/ic> repository.
-To get the latest version, take the commit hash from the last commit to the `master` branch.
+To get the latest version, take the commit hash from the last blessed version from the [releases dashboard](https://dashboard.internetcomputer.org/releases).

     :::